Computing at Nash Mills

-The Computing curriculum is delivered through our own scheme of work, based initially on Twinkl’s scheme of work.
+At Nash Mills CofE Primary School, Computing is taught in discreet computing lessons.
+The Computing curriculum is delivered using the Teach Computing scheme of work.
 Every lesson in our scheme has been individually planned so that it can be effectively taught using the infrastructure we have in place at school and so that it can meet the needs of all our pupils.
 Our scheme has been closely referenced against the 2014 National Curriculum attainment targets in order to ensure progression and coverage.

 Having discreet lessons means that the children are able to develop depth in their knowledge and skills over the duration of each of their computing topics.
 Where appropriate, meaningful links are made between the computing curriculum and the wider curriculum.
-In computing lessons the children use either iPads, Chromebooks or laptops to access a range of apps and software for the learning being conducted.
+In computing lessons the children use either iPads, Chromebooks or laptops to access the most appropriate apps and software for the learning being conducted.

 Other lessons may not need any equipment where discreet computing lessons focus on the curriculum skills of information technology, digital literacy and computer science.
 Children are given feedback and ways to improve their work verbally and their progress is monitored through achievement within lessons.

 A key focus within our curriculum is how we teach children about how they can stay safe online.
 We start each computing topic with a specific focus around online safety in every class and run a number of other opportunities as pupils move through the school.
 To find out more about this, please click this link to see our Online Safety page.